 The Artport version (as seen on the HKL DVD release) would have been 40 minutes long when including the log bit, so that means the final running time (if taken literally) would have been two hours long.
 There is no way that this would be permitted since The Big Boss had enough deleted scenes that it got cut down to 100 minutes (albeit I’m grateful that the finished product isn’t rare like the illegal sequel).
 Lee was so methodical about undertaking Game of Death that he calculated how many rolls of film which were needed.
 He was bound to have known what the final running time would be (something that Sammo Hung should have learned for films like The Millionaire’s Express).

 Films are like plays in that they have three acts, so it would have been economical to have each act last for 33 minutes.
 As documented in a book titled The Art of Expressing the Human Body, Lee was OCD enough to appreciate the value of evenness.
 The remains of the footage as shown in A Warrior’s Journey lasted for almost 34 minutes, yet still lags like the Artport release (where Bey Logan dubbed Bruce instead of John Little).
-What’s available to us lacks the tightness that he was renowned for, so I can imagine him tightening the footage to the extent that the three final floors would have comprised of 28 minutes.
+What’s available to us lacks the tightness that he was renowned for, so I can imagine him tightening the footage to the extent that the three final floors would be comprising of 28 minutes.
 George Lazenby cited this number when explaining how Bruce treated him to a private screening so as to see how the last three Pagoda fights flowed.

 The three floors are akin to a three act play.
 Outside of the Lee league, most people aren’t aware that what we are treated to (in any version) is essentially a rough cut that was meant to be pared down.
 What you intend to film isn’t always what is meant to be kept.
 You shoot more than you need so that you can maintain a sense of continuity from shot to shot.
 Also, it gives you freedom in what edit points that you can choose.
 In that respect, John Little’s cut is better.
 The voice acting is accurate whereas the music is better (not cheap-sounding like in Bullet in the Head as pictured above).
 So who knows how much more is being withheld by (or from) the G.H. studio?